mattheworiordan/ably-cli/README.md

                           <options: backwards|forwards>
-  --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls --json                  Output results in JSON format --limit=<value>         [default: 100] Maximum number of logs to retrieve --token=<value>         Authenticate using an Ably Token or JWT Token instead of an API key
+  --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls --json                  Output in JSON format --limit=<value>         [default: 100] Maximum number of logs to retrieve --pretty-json           Output in colorized JSON format --token=<value>         Authenticate using an Ably Token or JWT Token instead of an API key

 DESCRIPTION